 We consider our blog, the Photonics Spotlight, also as part of the encyclopedia.

-Evolution of traffic of the encyclopedia and the buyer's guide in the last 12 months:
+Evolution of web traffic of the encyclopedia and the buyer's guide (i.e., not including traffic on other parts of the website, e.g. the Photonics Spotlight, consulting and software pages) in the last 12 months:

-The RP Photonics website belongs to the most popular photonics websites worldwide.
-Here is a comparison of page view numbers per month:
+The RP Photonics website is probably the most popular photonics website worldwide.

 What Kind of Users?

 As we do not require our users to register with us, we have no detailed knowledge on them.
+(We also highly value data privacy.)
 However, it is perfectly clear that basically all users are experts working in the area of photonics – in industry or in scientific research.
 Due to the very technical nature of our website and its devotion to the area of photonics only, nobody else would spend time there.

 Would you like to learn on our user surveys?